The Paris Conference or COP21

-The COP 21 or the Paris Climate Conference led to a new international climate agreement, applicable to all countries, aiming to keep global warming at 1.5°C -2°C, in accordance with the recommendations of the Intergovernmental Panel on Climate Change (IPCC).
+COP21 or the 21st Conference of Parties led to a new international climate agreement, the Paris Agreement, which applies in every country.
+It aims to limit global warming to 1.5-2°C compared to pre-industrial levels, in line with the recommendations of the Intergovernmental Panel on Climate Change (IPCC).

 - universal and legally binding,